 Intradermal Injection is the injection of a tiny amount of fluid into the layer of the skin.
 It’s usually done to test for drug sensitivity before administering larger amounts by other methods.

 Intradermal Injection Nursing Procedure

-The procedure usually painful, ensuring that the needle is inserted into the epidermis and not into subcutaneous to reduce patient discomfort.
+The procedure is usually painful, ensuring that the needle is inserted into the epidermis and not into the subcutaneous to reduce patient discomfort.

 - Gather all the equipment needed and check the physician order

 - Explain the procedure to the patient, the purpose, site for injection, and how he/she has to cooperate.

 - Position the patient and select the inner aspect of the forearm, upper chest, or upper back beneath scapulae

 - Cleanse the site with an alcohol swab in a circular motion moving outward.
 Allow skin to dry.
 Keep cotton in the clean tray for reuse when taking out the needle.